CAAPIM/apim-charts/examples/otk/README.md

 ### MySQL or Oracle database (`otk.database.type:mysql/oracle`)
 OTK MySQL or Oracle can be auto upgraded using the kubernetes job by setting `otk.database.dbUpgrade` to `true`.
 > :information_source: **Important** <br>
-> If using existing non liquibase OTK DB, then perform manual OTK DB upgrade and set `otk.database.changeLogSync` to true. </br>This is a onetime activity to initialize liquibase related tables on OTK DB.
-Set to false for successive helm upgrade.

 Properties related to OTK database install/Upgrade.